Lafayette Cartee: Personal life

 Cartee was an active Mason for many years.
 He served as secretary of the Grand Lodge of Idaho in 1871, 1872, 1879, and 1880.
 He was deputy grand master in 1881 and then grand master in 1882.
 He was a member of Ada County's horticultural society, serving as president of that organization in 1872.
 He was a member of the Idaho Grange, serving as state deputy for Boise City in the mid-1870s.
 He was also a member of the Idaho Livestock Association and served on its executive committee.
 In addition, Cartee was chairman of the Idaho Territorial Republican Central Committee in the 1870s.

 In the summer of 1891, Cartee fell ill.
 He died at his home in Boise on September 2 of that year at the age of 67.
 He was survived by his four children.
 He was so well respected in the community that all the businesses in Boise closed on the day of his funeral.
-Cartee was buried next to his wife in Boise's Pioneer Cemetery.
+Cartee was buried next to his wife in the Pioneer Cemetery of Boise.

 Today, Cartee's papers and memorabilia are in the Idaho State Historical Society collection held in the Idaho State Archives.
 The Cartee papers includes personal letters, financial records from his nursery business, and various legal documents including his will.